 Human reads cleaning tool

 In order to comply with Europe’s General Data Protection Regulation (GDPR), traces of human genetic information must be removed from the raw data before submitting it to ENA.
 We have wrapped Metagen-FastQC as a Galaxy tool for this purpose.
 More information on how to use this tool can be found on our Submission of SARS-Cov-2 raw reads page.

-The ENA reads submission tool
+The ENA reads submission tool (command line)

 Uploading raw reads to ENA can be done using the website, webin-CLI or programmatically through curl commands.
 Programmatic submissions are more convenient for bulk uploads, but require bioinformatic skills to generate the XML metadata files and to upload the data through ftp.
 To address this, ELIXIR Belgium together with the lab of Björn Grüning have developed a python command line interface (CLI) that: